 Access the still image that you want to download.

-Click the Download link located below the image.
+Click the Download link located below the image description.

 The SMART Imagebase displays the Choose Download Format page.